HCL-TECH-SOFTWARE/commerce-PayPal/README.md

-# PayPal-Proof of Concept
+# PayPal-Asset

 ## PayPal Plugin Integration on HCL Commerce

 **HCL Commerce V9 has new storefront available.
 Actually, two storefronts—“Emerald” and “Aurora” are included in v9.1 to support either a B2B or B2C model.**
 **PayPal (BrainTree) payment gateway implemented using Headless REST API's can be integrated to the React storefront by following the instructions below.**

-**DISCLAIMER:  This Proof of Concept asset is being provided as-is to help accelerate your projects.
+**DISCLAIMER:  This asset is being provided as-is to help accelerate your projects.
 We have provided documentation as well as any needed code artifacts for your use.**

 **Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK